jaspwr/LiA/docs.md

 ### Markdown style enumerated lists
 Any line opened with `1.` will be treated as an enumerated list item, this can be any number.
 You can create nested lists with indentation.
 In most cases the indentation type will be inferred.
+> ⚠️ As of version 0.2.2, indentation types other than 4 spaces are unthoroughly tested and may not work as expected.
 #### Lia
 [COMPILATION_INPUT_START]: <> (Do not remove this line.)
 ```tex